o-t-w/blog/src/content/blog/dark-mode-svg.md

 </svg>
 ```

-In browsers that do support `prefers-color-scheme` for non-inline SVG, the results of the query are [impacted](https://github.com/w3c/csswg-drafts/issues/7213) by both the `color-scheme` CSS property and by the HTML `color-scheme` meta tag.
+The results of the query are [impacted](https://github.com/w3c/csswg-drafts/issues/7213) by both the `color-scheme` CSS property and by the HTML `color-scheme` meta tag.

 ```html
 <div style="color-scheme: light">